hantsy/quarkus-auth0-sample/docs/api.md

 }
 ```

-The `OidcConfigurationMetadata` is the OIDC configuration properties of this application.
+In the above example, the `OidcConfigurationMetadata` is the OIDC configuration properties of this application.
 The `JsonWebToken` is the parsed token claims.
 The `SecurityIdenity` is a general-purpose security context object to envelope the user principal and roles, similar to the traditional Jakarta EE  `SecurityContext` API from JaxRS, EJB, etc.

 To protect the APIs and make some APIs only be accessible for the authenticated user,  Quarkus Security provides a `@Authenticated` annotation.
-The following is a modified version of `PostResource` in which we added  a `@Authenticated` on all *write* operations to protect the resources.
+The following is a modified version of `PostResource` in which we added `@Authenticated` annotations on all *write* operations to protect the resources.

 ```java
 @Path("/posts")